azn-abel/azn-abel.github.io/_posts/2025-04-26-stop-slacking.md

 Another option I've used in the past is [GitHub Pages](https://pages.github.com/).
-However, it's [quite finicky](https://www.linkedin.com/pulse/solve-404-when-using-browserrouter-github-pages-anu-shibin-joseph-raj-sx5tf/) to use with React Router, which I ran into when building my first website.
+However, it's [quite finicky](https://www.linkedin.com/pulse/solve-404-when-using-browserrouter-github-pages-anu-shibin-joseph-raj-sx5tf/) to use with React Router, which is something I learned when building my first website.

 If you want to use a custom domain, you will need to rent or purchase one from a registrar like [NameCheap](https://www.namecheap.com/) or [porkbun](https://porkbun.com/).
-This is its own can of worms, so I won't expand on it here.
+If you're already using Cloudflare Pages, you can register you domain with [Cloudflare Registrar](https://www.cloudflare.com/products/registrar/) and set up the appropriate DNS records in just a few clicks.
+Setting up a custom domain can be its own can of worms, so I won't expand more on it here.
+However, there are plenty of guides online already to help you figure it out.

 ## Wrapping it up